aexol/syncano-middleware-validate/README.md

 export default ctx => serve(ctx, validate(run))
 ```

-For each point validation rules can be contained in two places, either parameters or constraints key of endpoint.
+For each point validation rules can be contained in two places, either parameters or constraints objects of endpoint.

 ### Parameters